Thinking about starting an online business? You’re not alone.

 What you need: Communication skills, customer service platforms like Zendesk, phone/internet

-How much it costs to start: Free to $50 (basic software)
+How much it costs: Free to $50 (basic software)

 How much you can earn: $200–$3,000 monthly based on client volume